Find below answers to some of the most commonly asked questions related to admissions.

 What is the Graduate School of Arts and Sciences ETS code for GRE and TOEFL?

 Our institution code is 2162.
 The Graduate School of Arts and Sciences does not use department codes, as all test scores are reported to the GSAS Office of Admissions.
 Scores are then forwarded to the appropriate department.
-If ETS requires designation of a department code, you may select any department code.
+Because ETS requires designation of a department code, you may either select any department of your choosing or enter the default code 99 for the TOEFL and 0000 for the GRE.

 What is the minimum GRE score needed to apply?